anujgoenka9/End-to-End-Data-Engineering/README.md

 Snowpipe continuously monitors the transformed S3 location.

 As new data arrives, it is automatically ingested into Snowflake tables for analysis.

+## ⏰ Automation
+CloudWatch Events schedule the extraction Lambda to run on a daily basis.

+S3 Event Notifications trigger the transformation Lambda on object creation.

+## 📊 Analytics
+Once data resides in Snowflake, it can be queried directly or visualized in tools such as Power BI or Tableau.

 ![1742363494352](https://github.com/user-attachments/assets/829e5ed2-f3d6-4590-b424-85c0f2afb788)